paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-get-started-in-the-symbiota-paleo-data-portal.md

 - **Integrate with [PDWG](https://paleo-data.github.io/about)’s efforts** to develop best practices in paleo data management and publishing
 - Provide a **testing ground** for technical solutions, e.g. those related to taxonomy

-## How to participate?
+## How to participate
 If you manage a fossil collection and would like to use this portal to manage your specimen data, first carefully review the portal's [community guidelines](https://paleo.symbiota.org/portal/includes/usagepolicy.php).
-If the portal seems suitable for your needs after reviewing the guidlines, please complete [this form](https://forms.gle/VGH9Rqg4ujpNcj1C8).
-Be aware that this data portal is only inteded for use by collections that are maintained in a publicly accessible and permanent repositories.
+If the portal seems suitable for your needs after reviewing this information, please complete [this form](https://forms.gle/VGH9Rqg4ujpNcj1C8).
+Once your responses are received, someone from the Steering Committee](https://paleo.symbiota.org/portal/misc/contacts.php) will be in touch.

 {: .notice--info }
 📃 Prospective data providers may wish to reference the complete directory of [Symbiota portals](https://symbiota.org/symbiota-portals).